“We’re Here to Help”

 We can ease your anxiety by explaining how we work and how you can get the most out of working with us.
 Before beginning, it’s helpful to understand some of the basics about hiring a technical consultant.
 If you have never done it before, the process can seem intimidating, but read on and you are likely to feel more comfortable.

 Making the Initial Contact

-If you are wondering whether an engineering consultant might help, do yourself a favor and call us.
-At OTO we are not going to charge you a dime for listening to your story and there is a good chance you will learn something that helps you move towards a solution.
+If you are wondering whether an engineering consultant might help, do yourself a favor and call us and there is a good chance you will learn something that helps you move towards a solution.
 We’re here to help.